 - Pictures, infographics and more

-So now you have your list of keywords, you need to start writing your content and optimise it.
-Search engines will crawl your website and try to figure out what it’s about and then decide which keywords each of your web pages should rank for.
+Now that you have a better idea of what users are searching for to find a page like yours, you need to start writing your content and optimise it.
+Search engines will crawl your website and try to figure out what it’s about and then decide what queries each of your web pages should rank for.

 When writing your content for both users and search engines, pay extra attention to: